Rennes France Travel Guide

 Larger airport with extensive facilities: duty-free shops, wide dining options, airport lounges, various car rental agencies.

 A valid driving license from your home country is necessary.
-Check if an International Driving Permit (IDP) is necessary (often for non-EU licenses).
+Check if an International Driving Permit (IDP) is necessary (frequently for non-EU licenses).
 Minimum driving age is 18, but rental companies often need drivers to be 21-25 and may impose a young driver fee.

 Major car rental companies like Avis, Hertz, Europcar, Sixt, and Enterprise have offices at Rennes Airport and the train station.
 Book in advance during peak season for better rates.
-Bring a GPS Navigation Device or use an app for easier navigation.
+Bring a GPS Navigation Device or use an app for simpler navigation.
 Find good deals at DiscoverCars.com.

 Sufficient time for check-in and security screening.